 Dairy includes milk, cheese, yogurt, and whey from all grazing animals, although you may find you can tolerate goat or sheep’s milk products better than cow’s milk-derived products.
 And, while raw milk is easier to digest and therefore healthier than pasteurized milk on many levels (and raw milk even clears up eczema in some people due to the beneficial probiotics and enzymes), unpasteurized, raw milk may still trigger eczema for some individuals if it’s actually the casein protein you’re sensitive to.

 Chicken eggs are a big eczema trigger for many people.
 In some cases quail, goose, and duck eggs can be tolerated, but it’s best to avoid all eggs at first.
 Although eggs seem like a staple for baking, thankfully products like chia and flaxseed make wonderful whole food based substitutes.
-This video shows you how to whip up an egg substitute very easily using flaxseeds.
+This video shows you how to make egg substitutes very easily using flax seeds.

 Tofu, soy milk, seitan, miso, tempeh, edamame are some examples of products containing soy.
 But beware, hidden soy can be found in so many processed foods on the shelf.
 Watch out for ingredients like vegetable oil, vegetable protein, vitamin E and so much more.
 Hidden soy is another reason to stick to a simple, whole foods based diet and to limit your processed foods as much as possible.
 Also note that while eggs from soy fed chickens can be a problem, many can tolerate eggs from pastured chickens on a soy free diet.

 Peanut oil and peanuts are usually pretty easy to spot these days.
 Many manufacturers are now proudly and clearly labeling when their food is peanut free.
 Many Asian foods contain peanuts, so be extra cautious when dining out.